 As a result of this decision ETA declared a ceasefire and later on announced the definitive cessation of its armed activity.
 This process has been supported by Basque Society and International agents.

-On the one hand Basque Society has supported the process; on every election since 2011 (except on the 2015&2016 Spanish general elections) the pro-independence left coalitions (Bildu, Amaiur and EH Bildu) have obtained over 25% of the votes becoming the second political party and there have been huge demonstrations against repression and for Basque Political Prisoners’s Rights (130.000 people in Bilbao, January 2014, on the biggest demonstration ever in the Basque Country (a yearly march is held for prisoners rights in January, since 2011 the march has been close to or over 100.000 strong)
+On the one hand Basque Society has supported the process; on every election since 2011 (except on the 2015&2016 Spanish general elections) the pro-independence left coalition EH Bildu has obtained around 25% of the votes, becoming the second political force in the Country and there have been huge demonstrations against repression and for Basque Political Prisoners; 130.000 people marched in Bilbao, January 2014, on the biggest demonstration ever in the Basque Country (a yearly march is held for prisoners rights in January, since 2011 the march has been close to or over 100.000 strong)

-On the other hand the International Community has plaid a vey important role, through the constitution of an International Contact Group to facilitate dialogue among Basque Parties, an International Verification Commission to assess ETA’s fulfillment of its commitments and foremost through the International Conference of Aiete that led to the Declaration of Aiete.
+On the other hand the International Community has plaid a very important role, through the constitution of an International Contact Group to facilitate dialogue among Basque Parties, an International Verification Commission to assess ETA’s fulfilment of its commitments and its disarmament and foremost through the International Conference of Aiete that led to the Declaration of Aiete.

 The Aiete Declaration: